Australasian Society for Computers in Learning in Tertiary Education

 Applications

-Applications have now closed.
-Many thanks to all those who applied.
-The CMP-WiPL coordinators will be in touch in early March 2023.
+Applications are now open.
+The CMP-WiPL coordinators will be in touch in early late February.

 Further Information